 Waiting for the flight back to America, Chris and I talked about the relativity of safety.
 Chris is often made to feel like the “unsafe” one in the group because of his unbridled zeal for climbing.
 And even though a little criticism can be healthy, Chris is certainly not what I would consider a dangerous climber.
 After the discussion, I am not sure we settled the issue of who was safe and who wasn’t.

 Everyone responds to fear by trying to exert some control over the situation.
 Whether you are afraid of drug cartels or of plummeting from the top of a cliff, the fear flows from the lack of control.
 Ariel prefers that his family lives close and remains nervous when they travel without him.
 And Trevor was OK with rappelling without a backup but didn’t like it when I was in control of a similar situation.
 And when the plane’s wheels left the tarmac in Monterrey, I sat next to the window so I could see what was going on outside.
 As I always do on takeoffs, I was looking intently, as though I could act if I saw something go wrong as the plane accelerated across the runway.

 It is hard to say when the control we seek actually makes us safer.
 But that visit to Mexico reminded me that the control I have over my life is a luxury.
-I leaned back into the seat and slid the window shade down as the airplane shook and roared down the runway.
+So instead of looking intently out of the airplane window, I leaned back into the seat and slid the window shade down as we shook and roared down the runway.
 Sometimes you just need to let go of that control and concede.